Hexahaven/Haven-Sync-backend/README.md

 ```

 2. Open the following Markdown files in a Markdown viewer or editor:
-   - `project_structure.md`: Provides an overview of the authentication module's structure.
    - `api_docs.md`: Contains detailed API documentation for authentication endpoints.
    - `architecture.md`: Describes the overall architecture of the authentication system.